GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/analysis/jatwc_to_inundation/README.md

 ```

 ## Step 3
 Finally we limit the onshore zone to a rare PTHA exceedance-rate, and then export to shapefile.
-The script [convert_raster_zones_to_polygons_with_PTHA_limits.R](convert_raster_zones_to_polygons_with_PTHA_limits.R) does this, with exceedance rate of 1/10000 at the 84th percentile of the epistemic uncertainty.
+The script [convert_raster_zones_to_polygons_with_PTHA_limits.R](convert_raster_zones_to_polygons_with_PTHA_limits.R) does this, with exceedance rate of 1/10000 at the 84th percentile of the epistemic uncertainty (NB: during later edits this was changed to 1/2500 @ 84th pc).
 It can be run for all warning types with:
 ```
 #!/bin/bash
 for warning_type in 'no_threat' 'marine_warning' 'land_warning' 'minor_land_warning' \